What is local SEO?

 SEO is one of the very few acquisition channels with true scaling ability.

-Local optimization can improve your presence in mobile search results, google maps and also for “close by suggestions and recommendations results” that are given to users when searching for particular industry local places.
+Local optimization can improve your presence in all overall search results including on mobile devices, google maps and also for “close by suggestions and recommendations results” that are given to users when searching for particular places and/or services.

 (Image Source – Search “Digital Marketing in White Rock”)

 When someone searches for services in a geographically localized search, these are usually brick and mortar businesses and/or service area businesses.
 The user search might look something like:

 “General contractor in [“city name”] OR “Plumber near me”

 Or like the example in the picture above “Digital Marketing Companies in White Rock”.

 Where do I start, and how do I rank locally?

 For local improvement of close by map ranking factors, one of the best places to start is by setting up and optimizing your “Google My Business” listing.

 If you don’t have a page set up yet, no worries just click this google my business setup link and claim your page now.